openkfw/TruSpace/doc/DEV_INSTALLATION.md

 After these changes, run the following:

-- To start the dev environment run `sh start.sh`.
+- To start the dev environment run `sh start.sh --dev`.
 It will create `.env` file from default `.env.example` file if it doesn't exist.
 As a next step the script spins up docker compose containing backend api and IPFS cluster, AI functionality Ollama and Open WebUI.
 As the last step the script installs npm packages and runs NextJS frontend in dev mode.

 After it has spun up, stop the dev environment by killing the terminal and run the following in the root directory: